tetracorp/k240/docs/_posts/2018-06-22-5-rigellians.md

 ### Starting resources

-When facing the Swixarans, the player starts with the following resources:
+When facing the Rigellians, the player starts with the following resources:

 * Cash: 250,000 credits (Default)